raghuram-gs/web-authentication-authorization/README.md

 How to make this request?

-It is the same as the OAuth flow shown above.We just add an additional *Open Id* in the request.
+It is the same as the OAuth flow shown above.We just add an additional **scope** *Open Id* in the request.

 It then becomes an OAuth(Authorization) and Open Id(Authentication) request